analogdevicesinc/energy-ade-registers/adema12x/readme.md

 ## Example

-The example provided demonstrates basic communication with the ADEMA127 and ADEMA124, using the ADEMA127 IEC 3-Phase Meter board and STM32H5 APP MCU board.
-However, the example sequence is applicable to ADEMA124 ICs as well.
+The example provided demonstrates basic communication with the [ADEMA127](https://www.analog.com/en/products/ADEMA127.html) using the [EVAL-ADEMA127](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/eval-adema127.html#eb-overview).
+However, the example sequence is applicable to and [ADEMA124](https://www.analog.com/en/products/adema124.html) as well.

 - Initializes the evaluation board by setting up peripherals and performing a board reset.
 - Performs reading from and writing to the ADC scratch register.